|Home | About | Dance | Theatre & Perf. Studies | MA/PhD | People | Performances & Events | News | Children's Theater | Contact|

 Assistant Professor Noe Montez, directed Beckett's Footfalls at the Fifth Floor Collaborative's Born Mad event on March 10.
 FFC calls Noe "a unique and vital presence in the Greater Boston contemporary theater scene.
 Montez's scholarship and directorial work focuses on politically-charged, abstract pieces questioning and exploring notions of identity and power".
 Read FFC's full interview with Noe here.

-Congratulations to David Valdes Greenwood, who taught Playwriting in Drama and Dance in Fall 2014.
+Congratulations to David Valdes Greenwood, who taught Playwriting in Theatre, Dance, and Performance Studies in Fall 2014.
 His play Raggedy And was named a finalist for the American Theatre in Higher Education Excellence in Playwriting Award.
 Full Code was chosen for production in 2016 by Boulder Ensemble Theatre Company, and The Mermaid Hour was presented as a staged reading in November at Ensemble Studio Theatre in New York.
 Bully Dance was just nominated for Best New Play for the 2015 Independent Reviewers of New England Theater Awards.